-I was captivated and was taking pictures with both my camera and my phone.
-The journey was soon over.
+I was captivated and took pictures with both my camera and my phone.

-At the entrance there was market of fresh produce and local souvenirs.
+At the entrance there was a market of fresh produce and local souvenirs.
 It was scrupulously clean and neatly laid out.
 With rows and rows of colourful fruits and delicate handmade products.

-As we were wandering through I reached down to my pocket for my phone.
+As we were wandering through, I reached down to my pocket for my phone.

 It wasn't there!

-With that we turned and as we raced back to the cable station I explained what had happened.
-She was a Colombian and helped to get my message across.
-Once she had explained the situation we were told that the gondola was still on its way down.
+With that we turned and as we raced back to the cable station, I explained what had happened.
+She was Colombian and in Spanish helped to get my message across to the cable station operator.
+After explaining the situation, we were told that the gondola we had been in was still on its way down.

-I thought that we’d been in gondola number 66 and communicated this to the attendant who spoke to someone on her radio.
+I thought that we’d been in gondola number 66 and during the wait communicated this to the attendant who spoke to someone on her radio.
 After a few minutes, the attendant's phone rang and as she listened to the call a puzzled look came over her face.
-There was no gondola numbered 66!!
+There was no gondola number 66 on this line!!

 Twenty minutes had passed and the attendant at the lower level was now looking into each gondola as it arrived.
-Her phone rang again and she smiled – he’d found the phone and it was on its way back up in a sealed gondola.
+Her phone rang again, and she smiled – he’d found the phone and it was on its way back up in a sealed gondola.

 The young woman and her boyfriend who had stayed until this time were now showered with my gratitude and “muchas gracias” thanks.